pantheon-systems/documentation/source/content/external-libraries.md

 ### Unable to Generate PDF File

-Due to a [known issue in wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/4242) and sites that use the CSS `quotes` property, some users may have issues with downloading a PDF created by wkhtmltopdf.
+Due to a [known issue in wkhtmltopdf 0.12.5](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/4242) and sites that use the CSS `quotes` property, some users may have issues with downloading a PDF created by wkhtmltopdf.
 In Live environments, creating a PDF fails silently.
 On Dev, you'll encounter the error `Unable to generate PDF file`.

 To confirm the source of the error, log in to the Drupal Admin and click **Reports** in the menu, then **Recent Log Messages** and look for `print_pdf` or `(returned 127): No stderr output available`.